 Small dogs and toy breeds have been popular with dog lovers for a long time.
 Over the past decade, even smaller mini, micro or ‘teacup’ versions of these breeds have become increasingly popular.

 The size of these dogs has even inspired some great dog names!

 One of the most popular is the miniature, or teacup, Yorkie.

-What is a mini Yorkie?
+What Is a Teacup Yorkie?

-[wp_ad_camp_5]Some mini Yorkies are so small that they can literally fit in a teacup – hence the term ’Teacup Yorkie’.
+Some mini Yorkies are so small that they can fit inside of a teacup, which is where the term comes from.

 These dogs are likely to weigh between two and four pounds.